Utah State University Taggart Student Center Feasibility Study

 PROJECTING SPACE REQUIREMENTS

-In the years since its construction, the existing student center has become an overcrowded facility that cannot meet the needs of the campus.
-Using benchmarking data and stakeholder input, MHTN determined preliminary space needs and projected costs, also developing cost projection tools to help USU formulate funding strategies.
+The existing student center has become an aging and overcrowded facility that cannot meet the needs of campus.
+MHTN determined preliminary space needs and projected costs using benchmarking data and stakeholder input, while also developing cost projection tools to help USU formulate funding strategies.

 BY THE NUMBERS